railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 The accounting journals
 -----------------------

-To obtain the different journals use the menu  *Financial Management > Reporting > Printing Journals* .
+To obtain the different journals use the menu :menuselection:`Financial Management --> Reporting --> Printing Journals`.

 .. note::  Journals